The Rutgers subscription to IBISWorld provides access to two collections of reports: Industry Reports and Procurement Reports.

 The second collection of Procurement Reports covers 1,000 commercial and industrial products and services.
 These reports discuss price drivers and pricing trends, total cost of ownership, supply market characteristics, supply chain risks, market share concentration, developing a request for proposal (RFP), "buyer power" versus "supplier power," and the buying-decision process.(Rutgers-restricted access)

-Investext Snapshot is a collection of some industry (but mostly company) reports from analysts at over 400 investment banks, brokerage firms, and independent research organizations.
+Investext (Now a part of Mergent Online) is a collection of some industry (but mostly company) reports from analysts at over 400 investment banks, brokerage firms, and independent research organizations.
 This collection provides access to the two most current reports on 125 industries represented by publicly-traded companies.
 (Rutgers-restricted Access)

 Hundreds of industry sectors for major countries around the world are covered by MarketLine (formerly Datamonitor 360) (Rutgers-restricted access)